ZAdamMac/Tapestry/Documentation/FORUSERS.md

 Using Tapestry with any variation of a network filesystem is as simple as ensuring the desired device or drive is mounted to the local filesystem and setting the desired output directory on that device as Tapestry's output directory.
 No other networking configuration is necessary and the mode value should be `none`

 ### Using Tapestry with FTP/S
-***Upcoming in 2.1***: *FTP/S Support is being dropped by Tapestry in the 2.1 release in favour of the more common, and arguably more secure, SFTP protocol*
+***Deprecated from 2.1***: *FTP/S Support is being dropped by Tapestry in the 2.1.0 release in favour of the more common, and arguably more secure, SFTP protocol*
 Using Tapestry with FTP is a little more complex.
 Tapestry is designed primarily to work with TLS-secured FTP servers such as vsftpd.
 To configure this mode, make the following settings under Network Configuration:
 - Set `mode = ftp`
 - Set server and port per the configuration of your server.